storesafe/cordova-sqlite-storage/README.md

 - Multi-page apps
 - Use within [InAppBrowser](http://docs.phonegap.com/en/edge/cordova_inappbrowser_inappbrowser.md.html)
 - UNICODE characters not fully tested in the Windows "Universal" (8.1) version
-- Use with triggers and JOIN
+- Use with triggers, JOIN, and ORDER BY RANDOM
 - TODO add some REGEXP tests
+- R-Tree is not tested for Android (in case [Android-sqlite-connector](https://github.com/liteglue/Android-sqlite-connector) is disabled) or Amazon Fire-OS
 - Integration with JXCore for Cordova (must be built without sqlite(3) built-in)
+- Delete an open database inside a statement or transaction callback.

 ## Some tips and tricks